ayushkmr/movie-search/README.md

 python main.py
 ```

 You will be prompted to enter a search query.
-You can enter a single keyword or multiple keywords to search for movies.
+You can enter a single keyword, multiple keywords to search for movies, or a year to get top-rated movies from that year.

-If you want to enter configuration mode, enter `--configure`.
+## Features

+- Search movie titles based on user queries.
+- When no search results are found, the search engine attempts a fuzzy search.
+- If fuzzy search also yields no results, it provides a list of top-rated movies.
+- Year-based search for top-rated movies from a specific year.

+## Configuration

-In configuration mode, you will be able to:
+The search engine provides configuration mode where you will be able to:

 - Set the number of movies to display when a search query has been input.
 - Set a custom message to display when no search results are found.

-## Features

-- Search movie names based on user queries.
-- Allows configuration for the number of search results and the message to display when no results are found.
-- Provides top-rated movies when no search results are found.
+- Set the fuzz ratio to specify the similarity percentage for the fuzzy search.

+To enter this mode type `--configure` at the search prompt.

 ## Contribute